Back to blog

 • better planning support

-The more we understand the full day of a guro, the easier it becomes to design tools and policies that actually help.
+The more clearly we see the full day of a guro, the easier it becomes to build tools and policies that actually help.
+That is the gap GuroHub was made to fill.

 Discussion